 Directing credits include: Alex & Eliza (tour Sep-Nov 19); HaIR (19); One Mississippi (Oct 17); If I had a Girl (April 17); How To Make A Killing In Bollywood (2012/16); Lupo (2011); and Sylhety (2008).

 Acting credits include: Distraction Agent, Third Angel (2020); Multiverse, Unfolding Theatre (2020); The Village, ARC Stockton (2020); SARA, Middlesbrough Mela (2020); The Department of Distractions, Third Angel (2020); The Three Bears, Kitchen Zoo (2019); Alex & Eliza (2019); HOME, Christopher Green (2019); How To Make A Killing in Bollywood (2019); Macbeth, Proteus Theatre Company (2019); My Name Is, Tamasha Theatre Company; Re-Union (7:84 Theatre Company, Scotland); and Theatre UnCut (Traverse Theatre)

 Umar is currently in the process of writing and directing two new projects that have been funded by ACE (Arts Council England).
 Welcome to the Jungle is a piece about immigration and substance abuse in the North East of England and beyond.
+(There is a casting call currently live for a South Asian female performer for an R&D week on this production.)
 Bird in the Window is a physical theatre show about the effect of grief in children.
 Children theatre.
 (Co- Writer/Director).